 Repaying your entire loan before the tenure ends is called pre-closure or prepayment.
 Some lenders levy a penalty for pre-closing the loan.
 However, pre-closure will help you lower your interest rate and debt burden.
 Following are the procedures involved in pre-closing your personal loan.

 Before going in for pre-closure, check for the penalty clause and do a calculation of the benefit that you can incur by going in for pre-closure.
 The general rule is that if you decide earlier during the tenure of the loan for pre-closure, the more beneficial is it.
 But it is also the period when pre-closure penalties are the highest.
 Different banks have their own rules for allowing pre-closure and penalties.
 Do not make a hasty decision here.

-The lenders usually charge a penalty of certain percentage from your loan amount which must be paid along with the prepayment.
+- The lenders usually charge a penalty of a certain percentage from your loan amount which must be paid along with the prepayment.

-After paying your prepayment through cheque, cash or DD, the bank will give an acknowledgment letter which has to be kept safely for future references.
+- After paying your prepayment through cheque, cash or DD, the bank will give an acknowledgement letter which has to be kept safely for future references.

-There are instances when you might be eligible for a bonus or a windfall gain from some other source which you would like to put to use by paying off your loan.
+There may be instances when you might be eligible for a bonus or a windfall gain from some other source that you would like to use for paying off your loan.
 However, the amount may not be sufficient to pay off the entire loan.
 That is when you can opt for part-prepayment of the loan.

 There will be some penalties involved in part pre-payment of the loan too.
 Be watchful of those.
 Lenders may also restrict frequent part-prepayments and may allow only a limited number of them.
-Each of these conditions vary between lenders, so it is good to check with them prior to making a prepayment
+Each of these conditions varies between lenders, so it is good to check with them prior to making a prepayment.